 Install sash (3) on each side of the windshield.
-Using a rubber mallet, gently tap sash to ensure windshield seats properly.
+Using a plastic faced mallet, gently tap sash to ensure windshield seats properly (See Detail A).

 Insert screw (4) through washer (5), rubber grommet (6) and existing hole in front strut.
-Secure with lock nut (7).
+Secure with washer (5) and lock nut (7) (See Detail B).
 Do not over-tighten or squeeze grommet.

-Place bottom section of windshield on rubber grommets and press the sash, starting at the bottom, onto the front strut so that it snaps into place.
+Place bottom section of windshield on rubber grommets and press the sash, starting at the bottom, onto the front strut so that it snaps into place (See Details B and C).
 Repeat for opposite side of windshield.